PennCNDS/U01/README.md

   -wrapper_gen_events: loops over each subject's source behavioral data and generate a BIDS compliant events.tsv file

-anonymize: contains scripts related to the anonimization of previously generated task files
+anonymize: contains scripts related to the anonymization of previously generated task files

 generic_events: contains templates for generation of subjects-specific task files